JefferyLiu6/RiskOS/reports/model_card.md

 **Prohibited use.** Not for real lending or underwriting decisions, not for regulatory capital or provisioning, and not applicable to any Canadian portfolio without redevelopment on Canadian data.
 Not valid outside the origination vintages and product type it was fitted on, and per F-005 not reliable for level estimation under regime change at all.

-**Conditions of approval.** Approved for illustrative use only, on the explicit condition that the calibration failure recorded as F-005 is stated wherever an output is reported.
-A developer validation with a simulated second-line review is not independent validation, and tier 1 would ordinarily require the latter; that gap is a limitation of this review, recorded here rather than waived.
+**Clearance conditions.** Cleared by the project author for illustrative use only, on the condition that the calibration failure in F-005 is stated wherever an output is reported.
+This is not independent validation; tier 1 would ordinarily require that.
+The gap is recorded here rather than waived.

 **Performance, uncalibrated.**